chrisgrieser/shimmering-obsidian/README.md

 ---

 ### Features for Developers
-- Quickly open various development-related folders
+- Open various development-related folders
 - Open a local plugin's folder in Finder or the Terminal
 - Quick Copy of a plugin's ID
 - Open the Vault's root in the default Terminal or in Finder